MessedUpProjects/MessedUpProjects.github.io/_posts/2022-04-01-Post-apo-costume.md

 ---
-title: My post apocaliptic costume
+title: My  post-apocalyptic costume
 author: MessedUpCat
 date: 2022-04-01 21:00:00 +0100
 categories: [MessedUpProjects, Cosplay]
 tags: [Cosplay, Post-apo]
 render_with_liquid: false
 ---
-This is my post apocalyptic costume, that I wore for Elfia 2022.<br>
+This is my post-apocalyptic costume, that I wore for Elfia 2022.<br>
-Inspired by Mad Max series.
-Mixture of seperate projects made over the years that resulted in a wearable costume.
+Inspired by the Mad Max series.
+A mixture of separate projects made over the years that resulted in a wearable costume.
 I will continue to wear it for events and develop its narration. <br>
 Maybe I'll go to the Old Town with it on...